-- Occupational Health (OH) Staff Physiotherapy Service: a free benefit, available to all staff directly employed by The Children's Trust - free eye tests: staff that spend the majority of their working day at a computer (a VDU user) may be entitled to an eye test voucher at Specsavers opticians - Free staff health checks: monthly health checks are available for staff, in partnership with YMCA East Surrey (Only for staff aged 40-74) - self-referral: Occupational Health also has a self-referral service for staff, providing a confidential discussion with the Occupational Health nurse about any health-related workplace concerns.
+- Free eye tests: Staff that spend the majority of their working day at a computer (a VDU user) may be entitled to an eye test voucher at Specsavers opticians - Free staff health checks: Six monthly health checks are available for staff, in partnership with YMCA East Surrey (Only for staff aged 40-74) - Self-referral: Occupational Health also has a self-referral service for staff, providing a confidential discussion with the Occupational Health nurse about any health-related workplace concerns.

 For full details of the services Occupational Health offers and to find out how to book an appointment, visit The Loop or contact Occupational Health on Ext.
-5053 or email: occupationalhealth@thechildrenstrust.org.uk.
+5053 or email:

+occupationalhealth@thechildrenstrust.org.uk